 If you’re doing two things at once—even if those things aren’t perfectly optimized—aren’t you getting more done?

 In fact, it’s the opposite.
-Research done by Dr. David Meyer shows that even these brief mental blocks that happen as a result of context switching cost as much as 40% of someone’s productive time.
-Because it takes mental effort to switch between tasks, multitasking affects your ability to get work done efficiently and effectively.Lees: Efficiëntie versus effectiviteit in het bedrijfsleven: Waarom uw team beide nodig heeft
+Research done by Dr. David Meyer and Dr. Joshua Rubinstein showed that even these brief mental blocks that happen as a result of context switching cost as much as 40% of someone’s productive time.
+Because it takes mental effort to switch between cognitive tasks, multitasking affects your ability to get work done efficiently and effectively.Lees: Efficiëntie versus effectiviteit in het bedrijfsleven: Waarom uw team beide nodig heeft

 You may have heard people say there are two, or sometimes three, different types of multitasking.
 They’ll separate task switching from context switching and from attention residue.
 But these aren’t different types of multitasking—they’re the cause-and-effect elements that lead to ineffective multitasking.

 Multitasking is the attempt to do two or more things simultaneously.

 Context switching (otherwise known as task switching or switch tasks) is what you’re doing while multitasking: switching between one task and another.